 Course highlights and learning objectives

-Learning objectives for each of the three lessons in this learning experience include:
+Learning objectives for each of the two lessons in this learning experience include:

 - Misinformation: I can identify and differentiate between different types of misinformation; explain why understanding and debunking misinformation matters; evaluate and explain the possible consequences of misinformation; and understand the role of Russian disinformation during and after the 2016 presidential election.